 A slow server can majorly affect the performance of your website.
-AMP cache can help optimize delivery, but when you enable AMP for desktop, it may cause significant UI changes and impact conversion.
-So making sure your server is responsive and fast still remains an important task.
+AMP cache can help optimize delivery, but it may cause significant UI changes and impact conversion when you enable AMP for desktop.
+So making sure your server is responsive and fast remains an important task.

-Google says the global average of load time for mobile devices and desktop is less than 3 seconds.
-If you check the list of three top ranking websites on Google, a majority of them have achieved a page speed of fewer than 4 seconds.
+Google says the global average load time for mobile devices and desktop is less than 3 seconds.
+However, if you check the list of three top-ranking websites on Google, most have achieved a page speed of fewer than 4 seconds.

 Your visitors may leave your website and visit your competitor’s site instead if your website loads at a slow pace.

 Often, this ends up in “click rage.”
 Click rage happens when a user tries an action with no result.
-This can cause frustration and the user may not visit the same site again.
+This can cause frustration, and the user may not revisit the same site.

 With Google laying out these metrics, it will be easier for webmasters to optimize their site for improved SERP rankings and prioritize user experience above everything else.

-Garry Grant, CEO of SEO Inc: Garry Grant is a veteran expert in search engine optimization and the digital marketing industry.
-With over 24+ years of experience, Garry has successfully built a multi-service operation at SEO, Inc., developing proprietary technologies through complex strategic solutions.
-He has extensive experience in critical initiatives and operational responsibilities grounded in information technology and performance management.
+Garry Grant, CEO of SEO Inc: Garry Grant is a veteran expert in search engine optimization and digital marketing.
+With over 25+ years of experience, Garry has successfully built a multi-service operation at SEO, Inc., developing proprietary technologies through complex strategic solutions.
+In addition, he has extensive experience in critical initiatives and operational responsibilities grounded in information technology and performance management.